davedelong/time/README.md

 Here's the TL;DR of the documentation:

 - If you want to know what time it is, you need a `Clock`.
-You can get the device's clock by using `Clock.system`.
+You can get the device's clock by using `Clocks.system`.

 - A `Clock` can tell you the current time via some functions.
 For example, `.today()` will give you the current calendar day. `.thisMinute()` will give you the current time, accurate down to the _minute_ level.